Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

   - [ ] What css property we can use, to make our menu appear always on top even when we scrolling to bottom of the page. (use <a target="_blank" href="https://www.w3schools.com/css/css_positioning.asp">this link</a> for help)

     `[FILL HERE WITH YOUR ANSWER.]`
-  - [ ] What is a block display and by defalut which display does a span tag has?
+  - [ ] What is a block display and by default which display does a span tag has?

-    `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+    `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`
-- [ ] Add css styles to your search engine pure html website.
+- [ ] Add CSS styles to your search engine pure HTML website.

 ## Javascript

-- [ ] Read Javascript part of document and answer questions below:
+- [ ] Read the Javascript part of the document and answer questions below:
   - [ ] Why we need javascript?

-      `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+      `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`

-  - [ ] What is the syntax for loading a javascript file with the name of myCode.js to html page.
+  - [ ] What is the syntax for loading a javascript file with the name of myCode.js to an HTML page.

     `[FILL HERE WITH YOUR ANSWER.]`
   - [ ] Write a function to log numbers between 1 - 100 using javascript: